jumkid/k8s-dep/README.md

 ```

 ### New version
 After commit the change, you could tag the new version.
-Say the old version number is 1.0.0, then the new version could be 1.0.1.
-Then create the docker image by
+Go to the project home path where contains a Dockerfile.
+And let's say, there is an old version 1.0.0, then the new version could be 1.0.1.
+You could create the docker image by the following command.
 ```
 docker build -t jumkid/<project_name>:<new_tag> . --build-arg <param_name>=<param_value>
 ```